 The whole house chloramine filters will also filter out chlorine.

 We thought that block carbon was better.
 Why do you use granulated carbon?

 Granulated carbon provides acres of surface material.
 Water filtration happens by contact time between water and filter

 If granulated carbon is not combined with kdf, as is the case in our kitchen canister and whole house filters, granulated carbon

-has problems.
+can have problems.
 Water can channel through the same path in the carbon, reducing effectiveness.
-And when that happens, pockets form
+When that happens, pockets

 Both of these issues are eliminated when carbon is combined with kdf.
-The water comes out of the kdf in all different ways, eliminating
+The water comes out of the FOAM ADVANTAGE kdf in all

-channeling and pockets.
-And copper (one of the materials in kdf) is a bacteriacide.
-Kdf is bacteriostatic, meaning bacteria cannot
+different ways, eliminating channeling and pockets.
+Copper (one of the materials in kdf) is a bacteriacide.
+Kdf is bacteriostatic,

 disadvantages.
 The result is more effective filtration and longer-lasting filter material.

 No, if you are on a municipal system, your water is already pH neutral, so using filter material space to neutralize pH is a waste of